chr1st0scli/Rainsoft.Validations/README.md

 # Rainsoft.Validations
 A library for easy validations.
-You can easily validate instances of your classes (DTOs, POCOs) or any values, wheter it be method parameters or anything else.
+You can easily validate instances of your classes (DTOs, POCOs) or any values, whether it be method parameters or anything else.

 It consists of two main mechanisms.